department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 ## July 6

 Engineering
 * Review of Centralized content API and FE changes
+* Validation of links in Drupal

 Business
 * Request for "District  level user" role